facebookexperimental/Recoil/docs/docs/api-reference/refine/Advanced_Checkers.md

 ---
-title: Advanced Checkers
+title: Advanced Refine Checkers
 sidebar_label: Advanced Checkers
 ---

-In addition to collections and primitives, more complex types can be modeled using the following combinator checkers.
+In addition to [collections](/docs/api-reference/refine/Collection_Checkers) and [primitives](/docs/api-reference/refine/Primitive_Checkers), more complex types can be modeled using the following combinator checkers.

-## lazy: recursive collections
+## `lazy()`: Recursive Collections

-The `lazy` utility allows for defining recursive checkers.
+The `lazy()` utility allows for defining recursive checkers.

 ```javascript
 // @flow strict